WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/the-reactive-and-declarative-mindset.md

 In this example:

 1. The `data-wp-context` directive adds a local context with a property `counter` whose value is `0`.
-2. The `data-wp-watch` directive is set to `callbacks.logCount`.
+2. The `data-wp-watch` directive is set to `callbacks.logCounter`.
-3. Every time `context.counter` changes, the `logCount` callback will be executed.
+3. Every time `context.counter` changes, the `logCounter` callback will be executed.
-4. The `logCount` callback logs the current counter to the console.
+4. The `logCounter` callback logs the current counter to the console.

-This allows you to create powerful side effects that automatically run in response to data changes.
+This allows you to create declarative side effects that automatically run in response to data changes.
 Some other use cases for `data-wp-watch` might include:

--   Saving data to `localStorage` when it changes.
+-   Saving data to `localStorage` when the data changes.
 -   Sending analytics events.
 -   Changing the focus for accessibility purposes.
--   Updating the page title, meta tags, or body attributes.
+-   Updating the page title, meta tags, or `<body>` attributes.
 -   Triggering animations.

 ## Conclusion

-Embracing a declarative and reactive mindset is a fundamental shift in how you approach building interactive blocks with the Interactivity API.
-By focusing on what your block should accomplish, rather than how to accomplish it, you can create more efficient, scalable, and maintainable code.

 As you continue to work with the Interactivity API, remember to think in terms of state, actions, and side effects.
 Define your data, describe how it should change, and let the Interactivity API handle the rest.
-This mental shift may take some time, especially if you're used to more imperative programming styles.
-But by doing so, you'll unlock the full potential of the Interactivity API to create truly dynamic and interactive WordPress blocks that delight your users.
+This mental shift may take some time, especially if you're used to more imperative programming styles, but by embracing it, you'll unlock the full potential of the Interactivity API to create truly dynamic and interactive WordPress blocks that delight your users.